Baan Hollanda

-Baan Hollanda (บ้านฮอลันดา) is a former Dutch trading village in Thailand, founded in 1643 during the Ayutthaya era.
-Located along the Chao Phraya river, it is within Phra Nakhon Si Ayutthaya District, Phra Nakhon Si Ayutthaya Province, near Ayutthaya Historical Park.
-It was established by the Dutch East India Company (VOC) and is currently administered by the Fine Arts Departments.
+Baan Hollanda (บ้านฮอลันดา) is a former Dutch trading settlement in Thailand, founded in 1643 during the Ayutthaya era.
+Situated on the Chao Phraya River, it lies in Phra Nakhon Si Ayutthaya District, Phra Nakhon Si Ayutthaya Province, near Ayutthaya Historical Park.
+It was established by the Dutch East India Company (VOC) and is now administered by the Fine Arts Department.

 Name

 The term "Wilanda" was used by the Siamese in the past to mean those from the Netherlands, or the Dutch.
 It was derived from the Malay "Orang Belanda", used to denote the Dutch in Java and elsewhere in the East Indies.
 "Belanda" itself was possibly derived from the Portuguese "Hollanda" (Holland).

 History

 The Dutch first established formal trade relations with Siam in 1604, towards the end of King Naresuan’s reign.
 In 1608, King Ekathotsarot granted permission to the Dutch East India Company (VOC) to open its trading post in Ayutthaya.
 The location was in the southern part of the walled island city and was a rather constricted space.
 Thus in 1634, during the reign of King Prasat Thong, a new VOC factory and trading office was built on land bestowed by the Siamese King as reward for Dutch naval aid in Ayutthaya's war against Pattani.
 This new more commodious piece of land was situated next to the Chao Phraya River outside the walled city.
 Here goods could be loaded and unloaded much more conveniently than before.